PromptLabs/Prompt-Hacking-Resources/README.md

 <a href="https://discord.com/invite/learn-prompting-1046228027434086460">Discord</a> • <a href="https://x.com/learnprompting">Twitter (X)</a> • <a href="https://www.linkedin.com/company/learn-prompting/">LinkedIn</a> • <a href="https://learnprompting.beehiiv.com/subscribe">Newsletter</a> • <a href="https://learnprompting.org/courses/chatgpt-for-everyone">Free ChatGPT Course</a> • <a href="https://learnprompting.org/docs/introduction">Free Prompt Engineering Guide</a>

 </p>

-Prompt Hacking is an emerging field that covers the intersection between AI and Cybersecurity.
-Due to its novelty, online resources are few and far between.

-This repo aims to provide a good overview of resources people can use to upskill themselves at Prompt Hacking.

 ## 🗂️ Resource Categories